Borda/dataset-histology-landmarks/README.md

 **Dataset: landmarks for registration of [histology images](http://cmp.felk.cvut.cz/~borovji3/?page=dataset)**

-The dataset consists of 2D histological microscopy tissue slices, stained with different stains.
-The main challenges for these images are the following: very large image size, appearance differences, and lack of distinctive appearance objects.
+The dataset consists of 2D histological microscopy tissue slices differently stained.
+The main challenges for the registration of these images are the following: very large image size, appearance differences, and lack of distinctive appearance objects.
 Our dataset contains 108 image pars and manually placed landmarks for registration quality evaluation.

 ![reconstruction](figures/images-landmarks.jpg)

-The image part of the dataset are available [here](http://cmp.felk.cvut.cz/~borovji3/?page=dataset). **Note** that the accompanied landmarks are the initial from a single a user and the precise landmarks should be obtained by fusion of several users even you can help and improve the annotations.
+The images composing the dataset are available [here](http://cmp.felk.cvut.cz/~borovji3/?page=dataset). **Note** that the available landmarks are the result from a single user annotation.
+This is a work in progress.
+It would be interesting to have more precise landmarks computed as the fusion of several users' annotations.
+Please, consider to contribute to the task!

 ---

 ## Landmarks

-The landmarks have standard [ImageJ](https://imagej.net/Welcome) structure and coordinate frame (the origin [0, 0] is located in top left corner of the image plane).
-For handling this landmarks we provide a simple macros for [import](annotations/multiPointSet_import.ijm) and [export](annotations/multiPointSet_export.ijm).
+The landmarks have standard [ImageJ](https://imagej.net/Welcome) structure and coordinate frame.
+The origin [0, 0] is located in top left corner of the image plane.
+For handling these landmarks, we provide a simple macro for [importing](annotations/multiPointSet_import.ijm) and another one for [exporting](annotations/multiPointSet_export.ijm).

-The landmark file is as follows:
+The structure of the landmarks file is as follows:
 ```
  ,X,Y
 1,226,173